NVlabs/PWC-Net/Caffe/README.md

 1.Please download the FlyingChairs dataset from https://lmb.informatik.uni-freiburg.de/resources/datasets, make the LMDB file, modify the local directory in ./model/train.prototxt.
 2.Modify the local directory in  ./train.py and Run ./train.py

+#### Generating Caffe protocols from PyCaffe
+Please go to ./model/PyCaffe and run ./make_model.py.
+You need to specify the lmdb_file and split_list to your local directories.
+You can follow pwc_net_utils.py to define new models.

 ### Method description
 The model here is PWC-Net with a larger feature pyramid extractor (PWC-Net-feature-uparrow, second row in Table5(a) of Our CVPR 2018 paper below).

 #### Paper & Citation
 Deqing Sun, Xiaodong Yang, Ming-Yu Liu, and Jan Kautz.
 "PWC-Net: CNNs for Optical Flow Using Pyramid, Warping, and Cost Volume."
 CVPR 2018.